New features

 Previously in Meson, variables like CC

-platforms for native builds, but the just the build platform for cross builds.
+build platforms for native builds, but the just the build platform for

 This old behavior is inconsistent with the way Autotools works, which undermines the purpose of distro-integration that is the only reason environment variables are supported at all in Meson.
-The new behavior is not quite the same, but doesn't conflict: meson doesn't always repond to an environment when Autoconf would, but when it does it interprets it as Autotools would.
+The new behavior is not quite the same, but doesn't conflict: Meson doesn't always respond to an environment when Autoconf would, but when it does it interprets it as Autotools would.

 Added 'pkg_config_libdir' property